lclaudino/CLPsych/README.md

 2. Open run_pipeline.sh and set the $PYTHON and $PYTHONPATH variables such that the modules above are visible.
 Also, copy the pre-processed "file.tsv" file to folder input/ and set DATAFILE=$INPUTDIR/"file.tsv" and setup the output folder $OUTPUTFOLDER to where all the final results will be stored.
 Alternatively, you can set other parameters within the file, if you are familiar with the used software.

-*If processing Arabic do steps 3--6 below  otherwise go to step 7*

-3. Make sure all ArabicPreprocessingScripts, termite-data-server and termite-ui came along with the bundle.
+3. (*Arabic-only*) Make sure all ArabicPreprocessingScripts, termite-data-server and termite-ui came along with the bundle.
 They should be in the external/ folder.
 If not use git to pull the remote versions.

-4. Go in external/ and run download_others.sh
+4. (*Arabic-only*) Go in external/ and run download_others.sh

-5. Still in external/ go to the link below, register and download MADAMIRA. http://innovation.columbia.edu/technologies/cu14012_arabic-language-disambiguation-for-natural-language-processing-applications
+5. (*Arabic-only*) Still in external/ go to the link below, register and download MADAMIRA. http://innovation.columbia.edu/technologies/cu14012_arabic-language-disambiguation-for-natural-language-processing-applications

-6. Still in external/ run setup_madamira.sh
+6. (*Arabic-only*) Still in external/ run setup_madamira.sh

 7. Execute run_pipeline.sh